cakbar/docker-openvpn/docs/faqs.md

     ovpn_genconfig -N -d ...

-## I need to add some extra configurations to openvpn.conf, How can I do that ?
+## I need to add some extra configurations to server.conf, How can I do that ?

 You can pass multiple (**-e**) options to `ovpn_genconfig`.
 For example, if you need to add _'duplicate-cn'_ and _'topology subnet'_ to the server configuration you could do something like this: